 Owned, Leased & Rental Vehicles

-Vehicles owned by Rockford College or leased/rented on behalf of Rockford College can be driven by any member of the College’s faculty, staff or student body as long as the individual:
+Vehicles owned by Rockford University or leased/rented on behalf of Rockford University can be driven by any member of the University’s faculty, staff or student body as long as the individual:

 - Is 21 years of age

 - Has provided proof of a valid driver’s license to Campus Security

 - Has provided proof of personal automobile insurance coverage to Campus Security, and Campus Security has verified a satisfactory driving record